-Electrode Gap Spark Plug Torque 0.7-0.8 mm 10 Nm
+Electrode Gap Spark Plug Torque 0.7-0.8 mm 7 ft. lbs.
+(10 Nm)

 NOTICE: Using non-recommended spark plugs can result in serious engine damage.
-Always use POLARIS-recommended spark plugs.
-Refer to the specifications section beginning on page 130.
+Always use POLARIS-recommended spark plugs or their equivalent.
+Refer to the specifications section beginning on page 128.

 Spark plug condition is indicative of engine operation.
 The spark plug firing end condition should be read after the engine is warmed up and the vehicle is driven at higher speeds.
 Immediately check the spark plug for correct color.
-See page 95.
+See page 93.